 Aimed at young affluent urbanites that drive Mini’s the A1 is a three or five door door hatchback that has been a big hit since it arrived in August 2010.
 It was awarded car of the year 2011 by What Car magazine.

 Advance Payments have been fluctuating for the last few price changes and after appearing to have settled we see a £500 increase this quarter.
 Very Disappointing.
 The three door car once a realistic £99 Advance Payment for the 1.6 diesel three door that will give you 74.3 mpg has now increased to £499.

 The new A3 is available as a three door hatchback or five door sportback, now in its third generation the new A3 is evolution not revolution in external design but a range of exceptional engines and a delightful cabin beautifully built will ensure the A3 is a popular choice for the more discerning motorist.

-Prices have been reduced for the third quarter in a row Audi A3 1.6 diesel manual SE 3 door £899 Advance Payment or £999 as 5 door
+Prices have stabilised after three quarters of reductions the A3 1.6 diesel manual SE 3 door £899 Advance Payment or £999 as 5 door

 The Audi Q3 is the smallest SUV from Audi, the Q5 and Q7 are too expensive to be on the scheme, but don’t think the Q3 is small just because it has two bigger brothers, there is room for five (at a push) and the 460 litre boot is very generous.

 The front wheel drive manual gearbox 2.0 litre 140bhp diesel is available at £1999 Advance Payment or the 177bhp diesel Automatic at £2999.